TreezCode/Article-Scraper/README.md

 4. If all pre-requisites are met, initalize the app by typing the command `node server.js`
 5. Vist your local host and chosen port in your browser and ENJOY!

+**REMEMBER**

 You will also need to create a Mongo database environment for the article data to live in.

-**REMEMBER**

 Be sure to have *MONGOD* running in your terminal if you are attempting a local connection.

 ## Technologies Used 💻

+* Axios
+* Cheerio
 * CSS3
 * Express
-* Git
+* Express-Handlebars
 * HTML5
 * Javascript ES6
+* MongoDB
-* JSON
+* Mongoose
 * Node.js
-* NPM
 * VS Code

 ## Creator ✋